||This article has been updated 4.16.2020 as improved practices and information have become available||

 We also recommend communicating to residents that if someone in the household requesting the repair is or has experienced flu-like symptoms in the past 14 days, that they reconsider the request and submit it at a later date.

-“If it’s an emergency, we’ll take care of it, but if it isn’t, please put it in at a later time,” Whitaker says of his message to residents.
+“If it’s an emergency, we’ll take care of it,” Whitaker says of his message to residents.

 Every smart business owner understands that their company is only as good as the people who comprise it.
 In the age of COVID, that means that protecting your business necessitates protecting your employees.
 This is especially true of your technicians, who likely enter multiple homes each day to address maintenance issues.